ibm-cloud-docs/workload-protection/secure_token.md

 2. Select the *User Profile* option.
 3. In the *Sysdig Secure API* section, click **Reset Token** to reset the API token.

+Remember to update the services and applications that use this token with the new value.
+{: note}

 ## Getting the Sysdig Secure API token by using the API
 {: #secure_token_get_api}

-You can use the Token API to get the Sysdig Secure API token .
+You can use the Token API to get the Sysdig Secure API token.

 For example, you can use the following cURL command to get the Sysdig Secure API token :